loyd0/shore-qual/README.md

 * Added netlify Toml to allow plugins and redirects
     * All content is commented out, so uncomment to begin
 * Added starter examples of MarkDown and Rich Text Components
+    * Added the required packages (markdown-to-jsx and contentful-richtext)
 * Added Dynamic Forms as examples
 * Added new utils
     * UTM Extractors